Developer Guide

 - Scoop installed locally

-- Visual Studio Build Tools or the Tauri prerequisites for Windows
+- Visual Studio Build Tools (or the full Tauri prerequisites)

 git clone https://github.com/AmarBego/rscoop.git